brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 I descended quickly the next morning because the intense sun seemed to worsen the brain fog and dizziness.
 I waited for the others at Camp 2, then again at Camp 1 where we collected cached equipment, and I finally swapped out of my massive summit boots.

 Once back at Plaza de Mulas I sat in the shade drinking water for nearly an hour before everyone else arrived.
-At times I felt drunk; groggy tunnel vision and poor reflexes that came and went unpredictably.
+At times I felt drunk; I had a groggy tunnel vision and poor reflexes that came and went unpredictably.
 That night we celebrated with beers, wine and the greatest gift the guides could give us: free shower tokens!

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua3.jpeg">